 Located in the heart of NC State’s Centennial Campus, Lonnie Poole is home to the Wolfpack’s golf teams and their leading PGM and turf management programs—so count on pristine conditions.
 The Arnold Palmer design tips out at 7,358 yards and offers great skyline views of downtown Raleigh.

 A most unusual course, built in sand dunes along the Missouri River with many holes cut through stands of tall cottonwood trees.
 It was long ranked the top course in the state.
-Dakota Dunes is currently ranked No. 3 on our Best Courses in South Dakota.
+Dakota Dunes is ranked on our list of the Best Courses in South Dakota.